 Radial pressure waves are akin to sound waves, which are ongoing oscillations that propagate outwards, i.e. radially, much like waves on the surface of water.
 When applied to the skin the effect is much like a vibratory massage.
 Blood flow increases, the skin warms up, it turns red and there may be an inflammatory response.

 Radial pressure wave devices such as the Storz D-Actor line are used extensively in orthopaedics, physiotherapy and cosmetic treatments.
 Their positive effects are witnessed daily.
-However, hardly any scientific research has been conducted so far to investigate the precise biological effects of radial pressure waves.
+At this point there has been little detailed scientific investigation of the precise biological effects of radial pressure waves.
 (See Art of the Shock Wave brochure published by Storz in 2016)

 Radial pressure wave devices are classified as “Class 1” medical devices in the United States by the FDA.
 Their status is similar to vibrators that do not require regulatory approvals and can be used by anyone, with or without medical training.
-Whereas focused shockwave devices are Class 111, requiring pre-market approvals, documentation on their clinical safety and effectiveness and can only be used by medical personnel and only for approved applications.
+Focused shockwave devices on the other hand are Class 111, requiring pre-market approvals, documentation on their clinical safety and effectiveness and can only be used by medical personnel and only for approved applications.